andrasq/node-qpubs/README.md

 Listen for messages published to the named `topic`.
 Each received message is passed to all interested `listener()`-s.
 The wildcard `*` matches leading or trailing topic components (one or the other, not both).
 Route components are separated by the `separator` string passed to the constructor.
-If the listener takes a callback `cb` it must be called to acknowledge receipt of the message, the `emit()` callback waits for all listeners to confirm.
+If the listener function takes a callback `cb`, it must be called to acknowledge receipt of the message; the `emit()` callback waits for all listeners to confirm.

-### emit( topic, message [,callback(err)] )
+### emit( topic, message [,callback(err, errors)] )

 Send the `message` to all the listeners listening to the topic.
-If a `callback` is given, it will be invoked once all recipients have seen the message.
+If a `callback` is given, it will be invoked once all recipients have acknowledged the message.
+The callback will return all errors encountered while notifying the listeners, the first error as `err` and the all errors in the `errors` array.

 ### ignore( topic, listener )